ytcs/ytcs.github.io/index.md

 ---
 layout: default
-title: Blog
 ---

-Welcome to my blog where I explore physics, mathematics, and finance.
-Co-written by LLM.
+Welcome to my blog where I explore physics, mathematics, and financial modeling.